 GI Justice is MIA

-Join the Military Improvement Association to bring civil rights to military families
+The Military Improvement Association is bringing civil rights to military families

 The Civil Rights Act at 60